-- Tutorials are smaller, non-lecturing, discussion-oriented sections of this class, and they are taught by Teaching Assistants (TAs) who are UWO graduate students, and they will grade your essays, evaluate your participation in tutorial, and help you to engage and analyze tutorial topics - In exceptional circumstances, your TA may change during the Term 1 and/or in Term 2 - TAs will comment on and grade your Essay Outlines and your Essays; evaluate your participation in tutorials; and hold office hours (at least 2 hours per week, unless otherwise required) during which you can approach them for advice on participating in tutorials, improving your essays, etc. - In particular, tutorials afford an opportunity to discuss your ideas and learn from the TA and your classmates, and will help you to develop skills: listening; talking about and presenting arguments; debating and discussing positions respectfully; and, learning how to write essays - Tutorials will help you understand the course material, especially the tutorial readings for purposes of setting examinations it will be assumed that you have attended all tutorials and are familiar with all the material covered in them as some of the December and April exams have questions based only on the tutorial materials - Students may also be randomly called upon to speak in the tutorial - Your tutorial grade is based on 3 criteria: attendance (how often did you show up?), frequency (how often did you speak?), and quality (how good, relevant, insightful, helpful, or important was what you said?) - > Remember: always sign the Tutorial Attendance Sheet!
+- Tutorials are smaller, non-lecturing, discussion-oriented sections of this class, and they are taught by Teaching Assistants (TAs) who are UWO graduate students, and they will grade your essays, evaluate your participation in tutorial, and help you to engage and analyze tutorial topics - > In exceptional circumstances, your TA may change during the Term 1 and/or in Term 2 - TAs will comment on and grade your Essay Outlines and your Essays; evaluate your participation in tutorials; and hold office hours (at least 2 hours per week, unless otherwise required) during which you can approach them for advice on participating in tutorials, improving your essays, etc. - In particular, tutorials afford an opportunity to discuss your ideas and learn from the TA and your classmates, and will help you to develop skills: listening; talking about and presenting arguments; debating and discussing positions respectfully; and, learning how to write essays - > Tutorials will help you understand the course material, especially the tutorial readings for purposes of setting examinations it will be assumed that you have attended all tutorials and are familiar with all the material covered in them as some of the December and April exams have questions based only on the tutorial materials - > Students may also be randomly called upon to speak in the tutorial - Your tutorial grade is based on three criteria: attendance (how often did you show up?), frequency (how often did you speak?), and quality (how good, relevant, insightful, helpful, or important was what you said?) - In exceptional circumstances, your TA may change during the Term 1 and/or in Term 2 - TAs will comment on and grade your Essays (and other essay-related assignments); evaluate your participation in tutorials; and hold office hours (usually 2 hours per week, unless otherwise required) during which you can approach them for advice on participating in tutorials, improving your essays, etc.